flybywiresim/docs/docs/fbw-a32nx/support/index.md

 !!! warning "Please do some research (see [above](#3-research-known-issues) ) before you post any questions or report any issues."

-## 5. Report Issue on the A32NX Github
+## 5. Report Issue on the A32NX GitHub

 [:fontawesome-brands-github:{: .github } - **Issues / Feature Requests**](https://github.com/flybywiresim/a32nx/issues){target=new}